 28.12.12.
 Steel mesh fence cordon.
 Latimer Hotel rebuild, Latimer Sq / Worcester St. Latimer Hotel would be renamed Rydges Hotel

-Christchurch CBD's post quake incarnations:
+Christchurch CBD's post-quake incarnations:

 1. Christchurch Council's Central City Plan, 2011.

-2. NZ National govt's / CERA's / CCDU's Blueprint, Christchurch Central Recovery Plan, 2012.
+2. NZ National government's / CERA's / CCDU's Blueprint, Christchurch Central Recovery Plan, 2012.

-3. NZ National govt's Regeneration Christchurch, 2016.
+3. NZ National government's Regeneration Christchurch, 2016.

-4. NZ Labour govt's Regeneration Christchurch, 2017.
+4. NZ Labour government's Regeneration Christchurch, 2017.

 28.12.12.
 Steel mesh fence cordon.
 Spring & ponding on Amicus House demolition site, Madras St / Armagh St. The area would become part of CERA's Blueprint E Frame / Rauora Park